Gerrit Cole: 2022

-Against the Minnesota Twins on June 9, Cole allowed three consecutive home runs the first three batters he faced.
+Against the Minnesota Twins on June 9, Cole allowed three consecutive home runs to the first three batters he faced.
 He allowed 5 total home runs in only 2.1 innings, but the Yankees came back and won 10–7.
 While playing against the Seattle Mariners on August 3, Cole allowed 6 runs in the first inning on 3 home runs.
 It was the most runs allowed in the first inning at home since Phil Hughes back in 2013.

-On September 28, 2022, facing the Toronto Blue Jays, Cole recorded his 248th strikeout for the 2022 regular season, tying the New York Yankees single season strike out record set by Ron Guidry in 1978.
-On October 4, 2022, Cole recorded his 249th strikeout of the season against the Texas Rangers, surpassing Guidry for the franchise record, and then became the first Yankees pitcher in history to strikeout 250+ batters in a single season.
-He made 33 starts in 2022 with an MLB-leading 257 strikeouts, a 13–8 record, a 3.50 ERA, and an AL-leading 33 home runs allowed.
-He also became the first right-handed pitcher in New York Yankees history to solely lead all of MLB in strikeouts in a single season that year.
+On October 4, 2022, Cole recorded his 249th strikeout of the season against the Texas Rangers, surpassing Ron Guidry for the franchise record.
+He made 33 starts in 2022 with an MLB-leading 257 strikeouts, a 13–8 record, a 3.50 ERA, and a career-high 33 home runs allowed.
+He received one fifth place vote in balloting for the Cy Young Award.
+Cole became the first right-handed pitcher in Yankees history to lead all of MLB in strikeouts in a single season and the first Yankee to lead the American League in strikeouts since Al Downing in 1964.

+2023

+Cole was named the AL Pitcher of the Month in April after winning five of six starts and allowing only 5 runs in 40.2 innings pitched.
+He registered his 2,000th career strikeout during a game against the Baltimore Orioles on May 23, becoming the 87th pitcher overall to reach this milestone.
+He also became the third-fastest pitcher in MLB history (1,714.2 fewest innings) to reach accomplish this feat, just behind Chris Sale (1,626) and Pedro Martinez (1,711.1).

+On July 10, 2023, Cole was named the starting pitcher for the 2023 MLB All-Star Game, the first time that a Yankees starting pitcher started the All-Star game since Roger Clemens in 2001.
+On September 27, against the Blue Jays, Cole pitched a complete game shutout in his final start of the 2023 season.

+Cole finished 2023 with 33 games started, accumulating a 15-4 record with an ERA of 2.63 and registering 222 strikeouts in 209 innings.
+He made 24 quality starts and pitched two complete games.
+Cole also lowered his WHIP to 0.98 for the season.
+He conceded 20 home runs, his lowest in a non-shortened season since 2018.

+After the season, Cole won the AL Cy Young Award by a unanimous vote.